ULTIMATE PARTNER VISA CHECKLIST

-Primary applicants and secondary applicants for partner visas are required to attend for a medical examination or assessment.
-This is requirement, if you do not attend then your visa will not be granted.
+Primary applicants and secondary applicants for partner visas are required to attend a medical examination or assessment.
+This is a legislated requirement, if you do not attend then your visa will not be approved.
 Medical examinations and x-rays are conducted by BUPA Medical Visa Services if you are in Australia.
-There are specific immigration panel doctors appointed in each jurisdiction if you reside outside Australia.
+There are specific immigration panel doctors appointed in each country if you reside outside Australia.

-Applicants for permanent visas should undergo a medical examination and a chest x-ray.
+Applicants for permanent visas should undergo a medical examination.
 The medical examination may include x-ray and analysis for:

-The Department may request further specialist medical reports relating to other conditions if this is relevant.
+The Department may request further specialist medical reports relating to certain conditions.
 If you fail the health test your partner visa could potentially be refused.
 You may however have an opportunity appeal the decision.
-This is known as a health waiver (4007).
+This is known as a health waiver - 4007.

 Private healthcare insurance is not required for partner visas in Australia.
-You may wish to consider arranging your own insurance especially if your country is not covered by the reciprocal health care agreement.
+You may wish to consider arranging your own insurance especially if your country is not covered by a reciprocal health care agreement.